Are you in the market for a Class B Motorhome? If so, you're in luck! In this blog post, we discuss everything you need to know about Class B RVs.

 Class A RVs are designed to be a home away from home and are the most luxurious motorhomes.
 They’ll often have a full kitchen, one or more bathrooms, entertainment areas, master bedrooms, and additional sleeping space.
-Since they’re built on the chassis of large trucks or busses, these motorhomes tend to be large and difficult to handle if you don’t have experience.
+Since they’re built on the chassis of large trucks or busses, these motorhomes tend to be large and difficult to handle if you don’t have experience driving them.

 Conversely, Class B motorhomes are perfect for short road trips or dry camping instead of full-time living.
 Generally, they’re about the size of a van, although some can be larger.

 The most significant difference, aside from size, are the amenities.
 Even the best Class B RVs will only have one bed, a sleeper couch, a tiny kitchen, and a wet bath (combined toilet and shower).

 There’s a notable size difference between Class B and C motorhomes.
 For example, Class B RVs generally range between 17 and 19 feet.
 However, there are some exceptions, such as the Winnebago Era, that are over 24 feet long.